chaitanyajerripothula/egghead-asciicasts/test-react-components-with-jest-and-react-testing-library-v2/lessons/react-assert-that-something-is-not-rendered-with-react-testing-library.md

 [00:55] This is nice because it gives us this really nice output indicating to us what the problem is and a potential fix.
 It isn't very nice when that's your intended outcome is to not have any element come back.

-[01:07] That is why `queryByRoll` exists.
-Any query that starts with the text `query` is going to return null instead of throwing an error. if we use `queryByRoll` and then open up our tests, our tests are passing now.
+[01:07] That is why `queryByRole` exists.
+Any query that starts with the text `query` is going to return null instead of throwing an error. if we use `queryByRole` and then open up our tests, our tests are passing now.

 ```js
 test('entering an invalid value shows an error message', () => {